 The program is structured in 2 full day sessions every three weeks (3 full days from 2020-21).
 These sessions will focus on the participants’ specific research proposals and enable them to advance in writing, theoretical explorations, research methodology, and sharing your research.
 Parallel to this trajectory we also offer 3 international, intensive and collaborative, 1-week modules with distinguished artists, designers and professionals across the fields of artistic research.
 These guests will be selected in relation to the specific needs of the program’s participants.

 We work with a small team of maximum 12 students to create opportunities and develop a network to strategize sharing research publicly.
 The ideal candidates are artists or designers who have developed an individual or collaborative practice and want to work for one year on a research project related to their practice.

 The program is particularly suitable to those interested in critically developing their practice within a social-political field or in preparation for a successful PhD project.

 The participants will be expected to be present at the 3-day sessions every 3 weeks and at the 3 intensive modules.
 They will participate and engage in debates and pursue a thorough critical reflection and practice of collective care, situatedness and responsibility.

 We offer a nurturing research environment of dedicated and experienced tutors, junior and senior researchers and PhD students as well as an international network of professionals, institutions and guest lecturers.
 Small collectives or artistic duos are also encouraged to apply!

-The Master of Research in Art and Design is intended for candidates with a master’s degree or an equivalent qualification.
+The Master of Research in Art and Design is intended for candidates with a master’s degree.
 Holders of both a master’s degree in visual arts or design and in other subjects with an artistic practice can apply with a portfolio, a letter of motivation, and a research proposal.

 The fee can be paid in 3 installments.